r-owen/base_loom_server/docs/threading.md

 Warp end 0 is special: it has no shafts and no warp thread.
 It is the first pick when starting to thread a pattern.
 It is also an intermediate step when repeating a threading sequence, unless "Separate repeats" is unchecked.

+Special cases that may only be supported by WIF files:

+* Ends that are threaded through heddles on more than one shaft are only shown threaded on the lowest-numbered shaft, ignoring 0.
+* Ends that are only threaded on shaft 0 (meaning not threaded through heddles on any shaft) are displayed without a shaft number.

 ## Threading Direction

 The square button labeled "Direction" shows and changes the direction you are threading: a left-facing arrow indicates that you are threading right to left.
 Press the button to change the threading direction.